|Pilot 2nd Lt. John J. Gerrity, O-888821 (MIA / KIA) PA

 Assigned to the 5th Air Force, 35th Fighter Group, 40th Fighter Squadron.
 No known nose art or nickname.

 On March 11, 1944 took off from Gusap Airfield on a mission over Wewak.
-Over the target near Dagua, this P-47 was chasing a Japanese fighter and while trying to maneuver, he crashed into the sea.
-When he failed to return, he was officially declared Missing In Action (MIA).
+Over the target near Dagua, this P-47 was chasing a Japanese fighter and while trying to maneuver crashed into the sea.
+When this aircraft failed to return, it was officially declared Missing In Action (MIA).

 Gerrity was officially declared dead the day of the mission.
 He is memorialized on the tablets of the missing at Manila American Cemetery.